openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 * Improved throughput from using multiple devices (compared to single-device execution)
 * More consistent performance, since the devices share the inference burden (if one device is too busy, another can take more of the load)

-Note that with Multi-Device the application logic is left unchanged, so you don't need to explicitly load the network to every device, create and balance the inference requests and so on.
+Note that with Multi-Device the application logic is left unchanged, so you don't need to explicitly compile the model on every device, create and balance the inference requests and so on.
 From the application point of view, this is just another device that handles the actual machinery.
 The only thing that is required to leverage performance is to provide the multi-device (and hence the underlying devices) with enough inference requests to process.
 For example, if you were processing 4 cameras on the CPU (with 4 inference requests), it might be desirable to process more cameras (with more requests in flight) to keep CPU and GPU busy via Multi-Device.

 The setup of Multi-Device can be described in three major steps:

 1. Configure each device as usual.
-2. Load the network to the Multi-Device plugin created on top of a (prioritized) list of the configured devices.
+2. Compile the model on the Multi-Device plugin created on top of a (prioritized) list of the configured devices.
 This is the only change needed in the application.
-3. As with any other ExecutableNetwork call (resulting from `InferenceEngine::ov::compile_model`), you create as many requests as needed to saturate the devices.
+3. As with any other CompiledModel call (resulting from `compile_model`), you create as many requests as needed to saturate the devices.

 These steps are covered below in detail.